Why Do Dogs Leash Bite?

 Precision heeling demands constant attention from both dog and handler and is not appropriate for long periods of time, like for your daily walks around the block or to the park.

-Instead, I stay vigilant and redirect my dog’s attention back to me, as soon as I spot a squirrel or cat.
+In general, I walk my dog on a loose-leash.
+At the same time, I stay vigilant and redirect my dog’s attention back to me, as soon as I spot a squirrel or cat.
 In these cases, distance is our greatest friend.
 Moving our dog away from the trigger object will help to reduce its potency.
-Therefore, I redirect my dog’s attention onto me (by calling his name), and move him away from the trigger area.
+I usually redirect my dog’s attention onto me (by calling his name), and move him away from the trigger area.

 Retraining behaviors will take time, effort, and repetition.
 However, if we are consistent and fair, our dog will quickly learn which behaviors are positive and rewarding, and which behaviors are not.